 The Proxy Server is responsible for tying together the rest of the Swift architecture.
 For each request, it will look up the location of the account, container, or object in the ring (see below) and route the request accordingly.
+For Erasure Code type policies, the Proxy Server is also responsible for encoding and decoding object data.
+See Erasure Code Support for complete information on Erasure Code suport.
 The public API is also exposed through the Proxy Server.

 A large number of failures are also handled in the Proxy Server.
 For example, if a server is unavailable for an object PUT, it will ask the ring for a handoff server and route there instead.

 When objects are streamed to or from an object server, they are streamed directly through the proxy server to or from the user – the proxy server does not spool them.

 A ring represents a mapping between the names of entities stored on disk and their physical location.
 There are separate rings for accounts, containers, and one object ring per storage policy.
 When other components need to perform any operation on an object, container, or account, they need to interact with the appropriate ring to determine its location in the cluster.

 The Ring maintains this mapping using zones, devices, partitions, and replicas.
 Each partition in the ring is replicated, by default, 3 times across the cluster, and the locations for a partition are stored in the mapping maintained by the ring.
 The ring is also responsible for determining which devices are used for handoff in failure scenarios.